 Can employers send the same file to federal and state?

 No, the IRS and District of Columbia have different formats for their filings.
 Even though the contents of the file are the same, the District of Columbia has adapted their own format for state E-filing which differs from the file format the IRS accepts.
 After all, this is a completely new process and quite difficult to interpret the specifications of their file format and rules.
+Learn more about the federal filing requirements here.

 Complexity of DC ACA health mandate format.